theupdateframework/pep-on-pypi-with-tuf/README.rst

 This PEP proposes that the *bins* role (and its delegated roles) sign for all PyPI projects with an online key.
 The *targets* role, which only signs with an offline key, MUST delegate all PyPI projects to the *bins* role.
-This means that when package manager such as pip (with TUF) downloads a distribution from a project on PyPI, it will consult the *bins* role about the TUF metadata for the project.
+This means that when a package manager such as pip ([LV: should with be using?] with TUF) downloads a distribution from a project on PyPI, it will consult the *bins* role about the TUF metadata for the project.
 If none of bin roles delegated by *bins* specify the project's distribution, then the project is considered to be non-existent on PyPI.